-This has also made the rental market far more expensive for potential tenants as the average rent charged by private landlords across England is £690 per month, compared to just £374 for a council property.
-This rockets to an average price of £1,473 in London, which is 3 times the average amount charged by the Local Authority (£468).
+This has also made the rental market far more expensive for potential tenants, as the average rent charged by private landlords across England is £1,162 per month, compared to just £410 for a council property.
+This rockets to an average price of £2,343 in London, which is over 4 times the average amount charged by the Local Authority (£505).

 Back in 1979, 42% of people living in the UK lived in council homes.
 Since 1980 council and social housing tenants have been able to purchase their homes through the ‘Right to Buy’ scheme at a discounted price.
-The scheme was introduced as an opportunity for tenants to improve their financial situation, and since it started, around 2.6 million council homes in the UK have been sold to council tenants.
+The scheme was introduced as an opportunity for tenants to improve their financial situation, and since it started, just over 2 million council homes in the UK have been sold to council tenants.

 An added bonus was that, since mortgage companies were taking a charge over a property worth a lot more than the purchase price, they were more than happy to lend 100% of the purchase price.
 This meant that tenants could buy their home without having to find a deposit, replacing a rental payment with an often much smaller mortgage payment.
-From the mid 1990s, some mortgage companies would even lend over the purchase price, providing additional funds for home improvements and other uses.
+From the mid-1990s, some mortgage and bridging loan companies would even lend amounts over the purchase price, providing additional funds for home improvements and other uses.

 It is no secret that property prices have rocketed in London.
 According to Savills, the average amount paid for a property in London in 1996 was £79,000.
-In 2018 the average has increased over 6 times to £478,853!
+In 2018 the average had increased over 6 times to £478,853 and by 2022 this had risen to £544,113!
 The most expensive areas in London are Westminster, Kensington and Chelsea.
-The cheapest property on the market at the moment in Westminster is £320,000 - and that will only get you a studio apartment!
-According to Zoopla, the average price for a property in Kensington and Chelsea is around £1.8 million.
+The cheapest property on the market at the moment in Westminster is £350,000 - and that will only get you a studio apartment!
+According to Zoopla, the average price for a property in Kensington and Chelsea is around £2,409,002.